Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Country-specific tax rules

-Adaptation of assortments by region
+Adjustment of assortments by region

-11. SEO and content in the B2B context
+11. SEO and Content in the B2B Context

 Visibility is crucial even in B2B: